I don’t know about you, but I’m all about cooking once, eating twice (three times if I’m lucky!), without having my leftovers feel too…leftover-y.

 I’ve been getting lots of questions and comments (thank you, thank you, thank you!) about my 28-day meal plan, Nourish Yourself, that I announced here.

-Even though the program is not launching until this fall, there is one important reoccurring question that I want to address right away.
+And there is one important reoccurring question that I want to address right away.

 The answer is no, absolutely not.